meltano/meltano/docs/src/_cloud/security.md

 ##### What encryption algorithms are used?

-The algorithm for encrypting secrets is an RSA symmetric encryption, which is a 256-bit AES-GCM encryption key.
+The algorithm for encrypting secrets is an AES symmetric encryption, using 256-bit AES-GCM encryption keys.

 More information is available on the AWS website: